shankarmurugesan/DataSpark-Illuminating-Insights-for-Global-Electronics/README.md

 **DatasparkDash1.ipynb:** Jupyter Notebook detailing the entire process of data cleaning, preprocessing, and analysis.

-**Report.pdf:** A comprehensive report that outlines the analysis, findings, and strategic recommendations.

-**Datasets/:** Folder containing the raw and cleaned datasets used in the analysis.
+**Datasets:** Folder containing the raw and cleaned datasets used in the analysis.

-**Visualizations/:** Folder containing Power BI dashboards and visualizations created during the analysis.

-**SQL_Queries.sql:** A file that contains the SQL queries used to extract insights from the data.

 **README.md:** This file, providing a detailed project overview and instructions for replicating the analysis.

 **Instructions**